1 The Genitive Case

 ● A friend of mine

-● Peter’s friend is a friend with whom Peter has a close relationship.
-This is the typical genitive case, which was discussed in the previous subchapter.
+● Peter’s friend would be translated as Peter’s friend.
+We mean a friend with whom Peter has a close relationship.
+This is the typical Genitive case, which was discussed in the previous subchapter.

-● A friend of Peter’s is one of Peter’s friends.
-In this case, we are talking about someone with whom Peter does not have such a close relationship with but puts him in a larger group of friends or acquaintances.
+● A friend of Peter’s would be translated as one of Peter’s friends.
+In this case, we are talking about someone with whom Peter does not have such a close relationship but who is part of a larger group of friends or acquaintances.
 This is a double genitive.

 ● That book of Emma’s (demonstrative pronoun)